vitaliihonta/landing/content/posts/zio-temporal-intro.md

 Meet [Temporal](https://temporal.io) — a distributed workflow management system for building invincible apps.
 It handles most technical problems, such as scaling, transactivity, managing state, etc. Temporal lets you focus on business needs and produce value quickly.

+*Temporal Applications* are written using Temporal SDK targetting most mainstream languages, such as Java, Python, Go, JavaScript and so on.

 [ZIO Temporal](https://zio-temporal.vhonta.dev/) is a *Scala SDK* for Temporal implemented with [ZIO](https://zio.dev).
 It allows working with Temporal naturally as though it was developed for Scala.
 It handles most typical programmer errors at compile time.
 It also brings seamless ZIO interop!

 In this series of articles, you will see how to solve *kinda* real business problems using the concept of *Workflows*.